 - Hold your visa petition until an interview can be scheduled with a consular officer at a U.S. Embassy or Consulate.

 “Our experience with the Law Offices of Carl Shusterman began with a phone conference with Mr. Shusterman himself, which lasted about an hour.
 We were assigned to the team of Attorney Jennifer Rozdzielski and Ana Cruz.
 The situation was not an easy one, and it took about three years and a myriad of paperwork to resolve.
 We got to know both Jennifer and Ana very well in the process.
 They stayed positive and kept us on track with all the papers and forms and documentation required.
 I have to say that we were treated like family, and they were excited when we finally achieved our dreams.
 We are so glad we chose them – it was worth every penny!!”

 - James Baker, Portland, Oregon

 Read More Reviews

-Skype Consultations Available!
+Zoom Consultations Available!

-When an applicant’s case is about to become current (a visa number is likely to be available within the year) the petition is forwarded to the appropriate U.S. embassy or consulate overseas.
-If an applicant is adjusting status in the U.S. the case will be forwarded to the appropriate INS office upon request by that office.
-The National Visa Center receives thousands of telephone and written inquiries from applicants, congressional offices, U.S. embassies and consulates, INS offices, and the White House.
+When an applicant’s case is about to become current (a visa number is likely to be available within the year), the petition is forwarded to the appropriate U.S. embassy or consulate overseas.
+If an applicant is adjusting status in the U.S. the case will be forwarded to the appropriate USCIS office upon request by that office.
+The National Visa Center receives thousands of telephone and written inquiries from applicants, congressional offices, U.S. embassies and consulates, USCIS offices, and the White House.